CankleKing/Community-Thistle-Invertebrates/README.md

 # Community-Thistle-Invertebrates

-This repository contains the raw data collected during an research project investigating the effect of patch quality and connectivity on invertebrate communities, using creeping thistle (Cirsium arvense) as a case study.
+This repository contains the raw data collected during a research project investigating the effect of patch quality and connectivity on invertebrate communities, using creeping thistle (Cirsium arvense) as a case study.

 Data is structured so that it must be loaded in using the R studio "Import Dataset" button in the top right window, so that it loads in as a .xlsx in order for the code to run smoothly.